ozdemirda/cpp_channels/README.md

 }

 int main() {
-    // Declaring a duplex channel that can hold one undelivered messages
+    // Declaring a duplex channel that can hold one undelivered message
     // in both directions (These can be specified, and they should be
     // positive integers).
 The data that can be transferred by this channel
     // will have to be of type 'char'.
 Since this channel is declared in